AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 They reflect 15+ years of growth — from engineering execution to leading innovation in traditional, formal, and informal education settings and beyond.

-> 🔍 Cross-industry PM requires fluency in both **explicit knowledge** (formal methods, strategic frameworks) and **tacit knowledge** — the kind learned through lived experience, timing, communication, and decision-making across complex, real-world settings.
+> 🔍 A Cross-industry PM requires fluency in both **explicit knowledge** (formal methods, strategic frameworks) and **tacit knowledge** — the kind learned through lived experience, timing, communication, and decision-making across complex, real-world settings.
 This playbook includes both.

 > 🛠️ This document is actively evolving.
 Treat this version as current, but updates are ongoing.
 Suggestions welcome via GitHub Issues or Discussions.